-FEREP awards graduate school scholarships of $20,000 per year for up to two years to individuals who meet eligibility requirements and are committed to working in the federation system following graduate school.
-By applying for and accepting the award, students agree to work in a Jewish federation in North America for a minimum of two years following graduate school.
-FEREP will assist participating students with placement services that will enable students to begin their first federation job and fulfill this requirement.
+FEREP awards graduate school scholarships of up to $20,000 per year for up to two years.
+Students who meet eligibility requirements and are selected to advance to the finalist round will participate in a Federation visit, orientation and interviews.
+Students that are selected and agree to accept the award will work in a Jewish Federation in North America for a minimum of two years following graduate school.

-Degree programs must be full-time graduate programs and offered by accredited universities in the U.S. and Canada.
-FEREP students must be enrolled as full-time students.
+There are three graduate degrees that FEREP students may pursue.
+Graduate programs must be offered by accredited universities in the U.S. and Canada and FEREPs must be enrolled as full-time students:

 Jewish Study Requirement

-There are three ways in which FEREP students can fulfill a Jewish study requirement.
-FEREP students may:
+There are three ways in which FEREP students can fulfill a Jewish study requirement:

 The Individual Jewish Study Plan

-The federation internship complements the student’s academic study and is central to her or his preparation as a future professional.
-FEREP students are expected to complete, at minimum, a year-long supervised internship at their local federation in North America, preferably during their final year of study.
-Students should have both a planning and financial resource development assignment.
-The internship is typically 16-20 hours per week during the school year and is not salaried.
-Some federations offer a stipend to the intern.
-The specific schedule, content of work and supervision are arranged by the student in collaboration with his/her academic program, the local federation, or both.
-This is both a requirement of the FEREP Program and an essential pre-professional experience that will introduce students to working in federation.
-The internship experience is also very important to future employers in the federation system.
+The Federation internship complements the student’s academic study and is central to her or his preparation as a future Federation professional.
+FEREP students are expected to complete, at minimum, a year-long supervised internship at their local Federation near their graduate school program.
+Interns will have the opportunity to experience assignments and projects in both the community planning and financial resource development areas of the Federation.
+The internship is both a requirement of the FEREP Program and an essential pre-professional experience that will introduce students to working in Federation.
+The internship experience is also very important to future employment in the Federation system.

-For further questions about guidelines or other aspects of the FEREP Program please contact FEREPScholarship@JewishFederations.org or 212-284-6710.
+For further questions about guidelines of the FEREP Program, please contact FEREPScholarship@JewishFederations.org or 212-284-6710.

 Looking for a job in The Jewish Federation system?
 Check out HotJobs for a list of exciting, open positions.